-The Corgi Australian Shepherd mix is a charmingly social, sharp-minded ball of high-octane doggy energy.
-A family dog right down to the tips of its toe nails, this mix lives for fun and active adventures with its human pack.
+The Corgi Australian Shepherd mix is charming, social, and a sharp-minded ball of high-octane doggy energy.
+This family dog lives for fun and active adventures with its human pack.

 So let’s dive in and look at the Corgi Australian Shepherd mix, and see if we can shed some light on whether this is the right dog for you.